Hero Dog Saves Family From House Fire

 A Minnesota family is lucky to be alive today after narrowly escaping their home before it collapsed due to a fire.
-According to People, the Hansen family of Industrial Township, Minnesota are picking up the pieces today after losing their home to a house fire.
+According to People, the Hansen family of Industrial Township, Minnesota, are picking up the pieces today after losing their home to a house fire.

 The family is left with $75,000 worth of damages and lost nearly all their personal belongings in the fire.
-However, if it hadn’t been for the family dog Milo, they could have lost a lot more.
-Carrie Hansen and her husband Dave were soundly asleep Sunday night when they were awakened by Milo persistently barking.
+However, if it hadn’t been for the family dog, Milo, they could have lost a lot more.
+Carrie Hansen and her husband, Dave, were soundly asleep Sunday night when they were awakened by Milo persistently barking.
 The middle of the night barking was out of character for the dog, but the couple thought nothing of it.
 They shooed him from their bedroom and went back to sleep.
 Luckily, Milo didn’t give up and continued to howl until he finally woke his owners up.
 Carrie followed the dog as he ran out to the garage.
 It was then she realized the entire garage was filled with thick, black smoke.

 “He ran to the garage, she followed him and it was solid smoke in there,” Dave said of the fire source.

 Hero Dog Wakes Up Family in the Middle of the Night, Saves Them from Devastating House Fire https://t.co/6BadyCJObw